getsentry/sentry-docs/src/collections/_documentation/platforms/javascript/angular.md

 ## AngularJS 1.x

-If you're using `AngularJS 1.x`, you can use our AngularJS integration.
+If you're using `AngularJS 1.x`, you can use Sentry's AngularJS integration.

 First, install `@sentry/integrations`: